krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 radiology, move to a recovery ward for several hours, then are briefly
 transferred to the ICU overnight.

-Each location records a presence—when and where the patient was, and for how
-long.
-These presences can reveal bottlenecks, resource utilization, and
+Each location records a presence—when and where the patient was, and for how long.
+These presences can reveal bottlenecks, resource utilization, and potential risks.
-potential risks.

 Over time, analyzing patient presences helps surface patterns in care
 delivery, delays in treatment, and opportunities for improving patient flow.

-These are examples of classic operations management problems expressed in the
-language of the presence calculus.
-The calculus is well-suited to modeling
-scenarios like these as a base case.
+These are examples of classic operations management problems expressed in the language of the presence calculus.
+The calculus is well-suited to modeling scenarios like these as a base case.

-## 3. Systems of Presences
+### Presence: a summary

 Let's summarize what we've described so far.

 With signals and presences, we now have a framework for describing and measuring the behavior of time-varying domain signals—each representing how a specific element behaves within a given boundary.

-The key feature of a presence is that it abstracts these behaviors into a uniform representation—one that we can reason about and compute with.
+The key feature of a presence is that it abstracts these behaviors into a uniform representation—one we can reason about and compute with.

-To summarize, a general presence is defined by:
+Formally, a general presence is defined by:

-- a density function $f(e, b, t)$,
+- a presence density function (or signal) $f(e, b, t)$,
 - an element $e$,
 - a boundary $b$,
 - and a time interval $[t_0, t_1]$.